catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

 ==========================================================

-At this stage since this service is still in a technical preview, the final step needs to be preformed from the operations team.
+At this stage since this service is still in a technical preview, the final step needs to be preformed by the operations team.
 This means that you will need to provide the following information in a support ticket in order for your projects to start receiving audit logs: